Octavius-Dante/Tetra-Proxima/README.md

 - [x] <a href="https://github.com/Octavius-Dante/Tetra_Proxima/tree/main/NODE_Basic_2"> NODE JS BASIC 2- preapring ndoe js program with some essential concepts for CAPM app</a>
 - [x] <a href="https://github.com/Octavius-Dante/Tetra_Proxima/tree/main/NODE_MicroService">NODE Micro services - deploying a small node js app to BTP </a>
 - [x] <a href="https://github.com/Octavius-Dante/Tetra_Proxima/tree/main/NODE_MicroService"> NODE Micro services - deploying a small node js app to BTP </a>
-- [x] Node app router with multiple appds (java and node)-(NOT INCLUDED) - due to java dependedcy outdation and troubleshoot in deployment
+- [x] Node app router with multiple app depolyment to BTP (java and node)-(NOT INCLUDED) - due to java dependedcy outdation and troubleshoot in deployment
 - [x] <a href=""> CAPM Day 1 - CDS, </a>
 - [x] <a href=""> CAPM Day 2 </a>
 - [x] <a href=""> CAPM Day 3 </a>